athultr1997/DSA/java/src/main/java/algo/_022_house_robber_3/README.md

 **SC - O(N)**: The recursion stack will have max height of the tree in worse case which is N.

-## Solution I: Using DP with Tabular Approach
+## Solution II: Using DP with Tabular Approach

 For every node we need to store the maximum amount that could be stolen without including it and by including it.